-Audit and Third-Party Risk Management
+Audit and 3rd-Party Risk Management

 Regulatory compliance requirements have been an influencer of business processes and related controls for decades.
 Good business processes with relevant controls ground many business functions including the office of finance.
 Proof of those controls help to streamline the audit process and produce great audit outcomes.

-Over the past several years, the topic of third-party risk management has become a focal point of both private and public businesses.
+Over the past several years, the topic of 3rd-Party risk management has become a focal point of both private and public businesses.
 Popular trends like business process outsourcing (BPO) and cloud-based solutions have reduced risk in some areas while increasing them in others.
 Some companies may not have the scale to have proper segregation of duties or strong control structures.
 However, these BPO and cloud-based solutions have the scale to ensure proper controls.
-But with improvement in controls and risk in one area, other areas may see an increase in risk as businesses have become more reliant on third parties and data and related controls are being processed external to the company.
+But with improvement in controls and risk in one area, other areas may see an increase in risk as businesses have become more reliant on 3rd-Parties and data and related controls are being processed external to the company.
 This is especially true when the data and processes are related to the office of finance.
 These risks have caught the attention of auditors and regulators alike.
 One potential challenge is when the compliance standards of both companies and service providers do not have a clean overlap.

 At Trintech, we have spent years working with our customers across a variety of industries to ensure that the compliance gap is eliminated.